mpinchover/youtube-app/README.md

 Have an extra screen for settings

 Keyboard: shift + cmd + k or cmd + k to make it appear.

+onboarding

+- mobile number
+- gender
+- gender you are
+- pic yuoutube vids
+- pictures

+- username not real name